-Is the network or wireless icon missing from the system notification area of taskbar in Windows 10?
+Is the network, wireless or Wi-Fi icon missing from the system notification area of the taskbar in Windows 10?
 Is the network or wireless icon not refreshing automatically?
 In this guide, we will see how to restore the missing or corrupted network or wireless icon in Windows 10.

 If the network or wireless icon is missing from the taskbar, please try out the following solutions to restore the icon.